 Some of the most common symptoms of Achilles tendinitis include:

-• Swelling that is present all the time and gets worse throughout the way or with activity
+- Swelling of the tendon that is present all the time and gets worse throughout the day or with activity

 If you have ever experienced a sudden pop in the back of your heel or calf, it could be a sign that you have torn your Achilles tendon.
 Make sure you see your doctor immediately if you think that you may have torn your Achilles tendon.